 A French-American painter, sculptor, chess player and writer whose work has been associated with Dadaism and many other avant-garde movements, Marcel Duchamp is commonly considered as one of the artists who helped define the revolutionary developments in plastic arts in the opening decades of the twentieth century and as being responsible for significant developments in painting and sculpture.
-His work has changed the course of art history greatly, and his concepts have shaken the art world with the shock waves being felt still.
+His work changed the course of art history greatly, and his concepts continue to shake the art world with the shock waves being felt still.
 Although certain aspects of his work are closely associated with Surrealism, he refused to be categorized within any artistic movement per se.

-While studying art at the Académie Julian, he often drew cartoons reflecting his tongue-in-cheek wit and subversive sense of humor.
+While studying art at the Académie Julian, Marcel Duchamp often drew cartoons reflecting his tongue-in-cheek wit and subversive sense of humor.
 He often included visual or verbal puns rife with sexual connotations that remained to characterize his work for the rest of his life.
 This linguistic component of his work is one of the contributions that paved the way for Conceptual Art.
 He experimented with classical techniques and subjects, and his early works aligned with Post-Impressionism and later Cubism and Futurism.
 He has renounced painting altogether in 1913 and rejected the work of many of his fellow artists as ‘retinal’ art.
 He argued that art should not only please the mind, in favor of more intellectual, concept-driven approaches to art-making and viewing.
 This idea that art should be driven by ideas has proposed him as the father of Conceptual Art.

 Questioning the very notion of art and what constitutes it, Duchamp introduced the concept of a ‘readymade’.
 The term coined by Duchamp himself designated everyday objects that were taken from their usual concept and presented as a work of art.
 This status of artworks was gained by the mere choice of the artist.
 This performative act has had radical implication on the idea of art.